ctfguide-tech/docket/README.md

   - DEPRECATED: Initiate login for a container.

 ## Supported Images
-- ctfguide (Ubuntu 22.10 minimal with a few essential cyber related tools installed)
+- ctfguide: ShellInABox + Ubuntu 22.10 minimal with a few essential cyber related tools installed

+> Support for custom images is coming soon.

+## Tooling
+You'll find tools in the `src/tools` folder in this repository.

+## Tools
+- visualizer.js (alpha v.0.1)
+  - This spins up a web interface that allows you to visualize Docket.
+  - `node visualizer.js` to run.

+> There will be many more tools in the future!

 ## Dependencies
 - Express